-In the early 1960s, my mother visited a friend’s home and was served a decadent, homemade chocolate that left her in a state of euphoria!
-She was surprised to learn that, in her friend’s home, it was tradition for the man of the house to make these little treats each year.
-Soon my father and mother, having received the recipe, began their tradition of creating delicious hand-dipped treats, together, every Christmas.
+In the early 1960s, my mother visited a friend’s home and tasted a decadent, homemade chocolate.
+It left her in a state of euphoria!
+She was surprised to learn that it was a tradition in her friend’s home for the man of the house to make the chocolates.
+Soon my father and mother, having received the recipe, began their own tradition of creating delicious hand-dipped treats every Christmas.

 During my first Christmas season as a married woman, I was dismayed to learn that my husband didn’t enjoy making these delicious sweets.
 He did, however, enjoy eating them.
-Although my mother was able to make 125 chocolates out of this recipe, my first attempt resulted in 60 huge, misshapen blobs, which I cheerfully distributed to my fellow teachers, placing one on each of their desks.
+Although my mother usually created 125 chocolates from one recipe, I only made 60 huge, misshapen blobs.
+I cheerfully distributed them to my fellow teachers, placing one on each of their desks.
 They loved them, but I knew I could do better.

 As my chocolate making skills improved, I developed my own tradition, based on the concept that sharing recipes is better than hoarding them.
-I began the annual pre-Christmas tradition of inviting someone I wanted to know better, to my home, to make chocolates.
-We mixed the fondant, wrapped each cherry, and enjoyed a quick lunch, while the fondant covered chocolates rested in the freezer and the rich chocolate melted in a double boiler.
-When the friend left my house, she took with her over 100 handmade masterpieces, the recipe, and one obligation; I asked my guest to invite a friend to her house, the next year, to make chocolates.
+I began the annual pre-Christmas tradition of inviting someone I wanted to know better to visit my home for chocolate making.
+We mixed the fondant, wrapped each cherry, and enjoyed a quick lunch while the fondant covered chocolates rested in the freezer.
+The chocolate mixture had time to melt in a double boiler.
+After dipping and packaging the chocolates, it was time for my friend to go home.
+She took with her over 100 handmade masterpieces, the recipe, and one obligation; I asked my guest to invite a friend to her house, the next year, to make chocolates.

 The making of these chocolates has accompanied my family through the worst of times and the best of times.
 The Christmas before my mother passed away, I invited her to participate in the tradition she started.
 I had no idea it would be her last Christmas.
 We took a picture.
 I cherish it.
 In January 2005, my daughter and I made several batches for her wedding.
-Heart shaped platters filled with chocolates, replaced the traditional wedding cake, for the reception.
-We love this picture of the bride and groom dropping chocolates into each other's mouths.
+Heart-shaped platters filled with chocolates replaced the traditional wedding cake for the reception.
+We love the picture of the bride and groom dropping chocolates into each other's mouths.

 Making Cherry Chocolates